adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-Generally called `:rest` (but any name will do), we can define using `attr/3` an attribute of type `:global`.
-Optionally, we can add its `default` as a map with all the default properties.
-We can also optionally say which properties will be accepted by our global attribute, in this case, `type="..."` and `style="..."`.
+Generally called `:rest` (but any name will do) we can define an attribute of type `:global` using `attr/3`.
+We could also add its `default` as a map with all the default properties.
+We could also say which properties will be accepted by our global attribute, in this case, `type="..."` and `style="..."`.

 ## Recap!